A conditional limit theorem for high-dimensional $\ell^{p}$ spheres: Gibbs conditioning

-where the second inclusion makes another use of the continuity of $m_q$.
+where the second inclusion again uses the continuity of $m_q$.
 Next, let us show that $\mathcal{M}_F$ is a singleton (i.e., $\nu_*$ of \eqref{nustar} is well defined).
 Recall that

 Note that $F$ is closed and convex, since it is the preimage of a closed, convex set $C$ under a continuous linear map $m_q$.
-Because $\mathbb{H}_p$ is lower semicontinuous and has compact level sets, it achieves its minimum within $F$.
-That the minimum is achieved at a unique $\nu_* \in F$ follows from the fact that $\mathbb{H}_p$ is strictly convex because it is the sum of the strictly convex relative entropy $H(\cdot\| \mu_p)$ and a linear function $m_p$.
-The representation for $\nu_*$ given in \eqref{nustar} follows from \eqref{hentrep} and the definition \eqref{hpdefn} of $\mathbb{H}_p$.
-Thus, \eqref{clln1} follows from \eqref{res2gc} of Proposition \ref{th-gibbs}.
+Because $\mathbb{H}_p$ is lower semicontinuous and has compact level sets, it attains its minimum within $F$.
+That the minimum is attained at a unique $\nu_* \in F$ follows from the strict convexity of $\mathbb{H}_p$.
+The ``maximum entropy" representation for $\nu_*$ given in \eqref{nustar} follows from the expression for $\mathbb{H}_p$ given in \eqref{hentrep}.
+Thus, the limit \eqref{clln1} follows from the limit \eqref{res2gc} of Proposition \ref{th-gibbs}, applied to $\xi_n = \mathcal{L}_{n,p}$.

-As for the second result \eqref{clln2}, this follows from Proposition 2.2 of \cite{sznitman1991topics}, which, under the assumption of exchangeability, establishes the equivalence of statements like \eqref{clln1} (regarding convergence in probability of the empirical measure to a deterministic measure) and statements like \eqref{clln2} (regarding joint convergence in distribution of any fixed $k$ of the underlying random variables).
-To be precise, let $\mathcal{X}$ be a Polish space, and for $n\in \N$, let $(\xi_{n1},\dots,\xi_{nn})$ be a sequence of $n$ exchangeable $\mathcal{X}$-valued random variables.
-Then, Proposition 2.2 of \cite{sznitman1991topics} states that the empirical measure $\frac{1}{n}\sum_{i=1}^n \delta_{\xi_{ni}}$ converges in law to some $\nu\in\mathcal{P}(\mathcal{X})$ if and only if the law of $(\xi_{n1},\dots,\xi_{nk})$ converges weakly to the $k$-fold product of $\nu$.
-Given that $(\anp_1,\dots,\anp_n)$ is an exchangeable sequence, it is still exchangeable conditional on the event $\{\tfrac{1}{n}\|n^{1/p}\anp\|_{n,q}^q \in C_\epsilon\}$, because $\|n^{1/p}X^{(n,p)}\|_{n,q}$ is a symmetric function of the random variables $X_i^{(n,p)}$, $i=1,\cdots,n$.
-Since \eqref{clln1} establishes convergence in law of the conditioned empirical measure $\lnp$ to $\nu_*$, the joint convergence of \eqref{clln2} follows.
-The preceding discussion essentially also outlines the approach followed in Corollary 7.3.5 of \cite{DemZeibook}, which states a Gibbs conditioning result for the empirical measure of i.i.d.\ random variables, but in fact the i.i.d.\ assumption is only invoked to establish exchangeability. \end{proof}
+As for the second result \eqref{clln2}, this follows from an elementary ``propagation of chaos" result \cite[Proposition 2.2]{sznitman1991topics} that, under the assumption of exchangeability, establishes the equivalence of statements like \eqref{clln1} (regarding convergence in probability of the empirical measure to a deterministic measure) and statements like \eqref{clln2} (regarding joint convergence in distribution of any fixed $k$ of the underlying random variables). \end{proof}

-As a prerequisite for the proof of Corollary \ref{cor-asymp}, recall the following basic information-theoretic fact.
+As a prerequisite for the proof of Theorem \ref{cor-asymp}, recall the following basic information-theoretic fact.

 \begin{lemma} Fix $r_i:\R\ra\R$, $\alpha_i\in \R$, for $i=1,\dots,m$, and $s_j:\R\ra\R$, $\beta_j\in\R$, for $j=1,\dots, n$.
 Consider the following maximization problem:

 Then, a probability measure $\nu_*\in\mathcal{P}(\R)$ attains the maximum in \eqref{maxent} if and only if it is of the following form: